 This ARC8 Expert Group discusses risks and opportunities in widening access and success in higher education.
 Members are jointly working on the equity chapter of the ARC8 Outlook Report 2030: Inclusive and Diverse Higher Education in Asia and Europe to be presented in the summer of 2021.
 Experts will make recommendations for the ASEM Senior Officials and university leaders in Asia and Europe on advancing equity policies.

 Topics discussed: equity vs equality in higher education, monetary and non-monetary access instruments, underrepresented groups, gender gap, digital divide, disadvantaged, vulnerable and excluded populations.

 The first session of the experts was dedicated to gather inputs to the Outlook Report 2030: Inclusion and Diversity in Higher Education in Asia and Europe.
 Two experts shared their views on the status quo of equity in higher education, and proposed risks and opportunities to be discussed by group members.
 Below is a short summary of their presentations and the ideas they sparked in the group discussion.

-Presentation by Mary TUPAN-WENNO, Executive Director of ECHO, Centre for Diversity Policy, The Netherlands
+Mary TUPAN-WENNO, Executive Director of ECHO, Centre for Diversity Policy, The Netherlands

 Mary started her presentation by explaining her definition of access and success in higher education.
 She demonstrated with a nice visual that inclusion policies can only be successful if certain themes are covered such as ensuring different pathways to entry, inclusive learning environment, sense of belonging, social safety, etc. Mary proposed 5 discussion points on potential risks and challenges, that could jeopardize inclusion efforts in the next 10 years.
 These included the matter of context, too much focus on access and less on inclusion, and the “Color-blind instead of a Color-brave approach”.